10 Best Wallpaper Adhesives

 How to Compare Reviews

 Review volume matters, but context matters more.
-A product with several thousand reviews and a 4.6-star average is generally a safer bet than a niche paste with a perfect five-star rating from only a handful of users.
+A product with several thousand reviews and a strong average rating is generally a safer bet than a niche paste with a perfect score from only a handful of users.
 Read the critical reviews to see whether complaints center on shipping damage, user error, or genuine formula flaws.

 Pay special attention to reviews that mention your specific wallpaper material.
 An adhesive that works beautifully on lightweight paper may struggle with thick vinyl or grasscloth.
 Look for reviewers who describe similar room conditions to yours, such as high humidity, textured walls, or older plaster.
 Their experiences will be the most predictive of your own results.